SysKitTeam/docs-spdockit/how-to/sharepoint-farm-snapshots/manual-snapshots.md

 4. Select the snapshot target.
 Again, this step will be skipped unless you chose the Custom snapshot mode.
 Some data is collected from the Central Administration and farm servers regardless of the selection here; however, permissions, workflows, content types, etc., will not show information for items that have not been selected here.
-You can choose your target to be the entire farm, web application, site collection or specific subsites.
+You can choose your target to be the entire farm, Web application, site collection or specific subsites.

 1. Click Next and the loading will start.
 Wait for the SPDocKit wizard to finish, then SharePoint [farm settings](#internal/get-to-know-spdockit/farm-explorer-screen/index) and [permission reports](#internal/get-to-know-spdockit/permissions-reports-screen) will be ready for use!